 Another good idea is to have a power strip.
-That way you only need one adaptor to power or charge multiple devices.
-Before our travels, we chose a clever travel power strip (Monster Outlets To Go 4 Outlet Travel Power Strip) that is specially designed for travelers, folding into a small, neat package.
+That way you only need one adapter to power or charge multiple devices.
+Before our travels, we chose a clever travel power strip that is specially designed for travelers.
 This really helped us to keep everything charged up and ready to use.

 Something else to know is that anything that charges via a USB adapter can be plugged into any other device’s USB power brick (unless the manufacturer doesn’t adhere to the USB specification, which is rare).
 So, you don’t need to travel with several USB power plugs.